Stickney Memorial Art School

-Stickney Memorial Art School, also known as Stickney Art Institute and Stickney Memorial School of Fine Arts, was an art school in operation between c.
-1912 until 1934 in Pasadena, California.
-The school was an early precursor to the Norton Simon Museum, founded in 1969.
+Stickney Memorial Art School, also known as Stickney Art Institute and Stickney Memorial School of Fine Arts, was an art school in operation between 1912 and 1934 in Pasadena, California.
+The school was an early precursor to the Norton Simon Museum, which was founded in 1969.

 History

-Upon opening in c.
-1912, the school was led by Jean Mannheim and Channel Pickering Townsley.
-In the early years of the school, Townsley served as director and Mannheim served as the sole instructor and the school offered summer classes with a costumed model posed in the open air and offered outdoor landscape painting in winter.
-It also offered charcoal drawing, pen-and-ink drawing, and still life drawing, drawing students from all over the country.
+Upon opening in 1912, the school was led by Jean Mannheim and Channel Pickering Townsley.
+In the early years of the school, Townsley served as director and Mannheim served as the sole instructor; the school offered summer classes with a costumed model posed in the open air and offered outdoor landscape painting in winter.
+It also offered charcoal drawing, pen-and-ink drawing, and still life drawing.

 It was originally located at Stickney Hall, on the corner of Fair Oaks Avenue and Lincoln Avenue in Pasadena (now the 134 and 210 freeways), built and donated by Susan Homer Stickney in memory of her sister.
-In 1934 the original location was razed and the new location was at Carmelita Gardens and changed names to Pasadena Art Institute.
+In 1934, the original location was razed and a new location was established at Carmelita Gardens.
+The school changed its name to the Pasadena Art Institute.